Cloudbox/autoscan/README.md

 ## Installing autoscan

-Autoscan offers [pre-compiled binaries](https://github.com/Cloudbox/autoscan/releases/latest) for both Linux and MacOS for each official release.
-In addition, we also offer a [Docker image](#docker)!
+Autoscan offers [pre-compiled binaries](https://github.com/aleksasiriski/autoscan/releases/latest) for both Linux and MacOS for each official release.
+In addition, there's also a [Docker image](#docker)!

 Alternatively, you can build the Autoscan binary yourself.
 To build the autoscan CLI on your system, make sure: